Table of Contents

 - Total Overtime: 18.75 X 100 = SR 1,875/-

-It is very important to mention here that overtime is calculated only on Basic Salary.
-Secondly, if you are working from 8 to 5 and having one-hour lunch break, your working hours are 8.
+It is very important to mention here that overtime is calculated only on Basic Salary as per Saudi Labor Law.
+Secondly, if you are working from 8 to 5 and having a one-hour lunch break, your working hours are 8.